byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 ***Before the 'fridge' there was Fermentation.
 Kefir milk cultured and stored properly, remains safe to consume for Over A YEAR with No Refrigeration.
 Kefir cheese can be aged nearly indefinitely.***

 For centuries, it’s been used in European and Asian folk medicine due to the wide variety of conditions it’s been known to cure.
-Kefir milk benefits are broad and can impact the state of daily life and health dramatically, healing issues like leaky gut and strengthening the immune system.

 ### *Milk Alchemy*

-***Culturing Kefir requires cycles, to return to, to inspect, to refresh and renew.* The processes required for fermentation were present on earth when Wo-Man appeared on the scene.
-Bacterial fermentation; The alchemy of the most intimate relationships between Wo-Man, microbe and food.**
+***Culturing Kefir requires cycles, to return to, to inspect, to refresh and renew.***

+*The processes required for fermentation were present on earth when Wo-Man appeared on the scene.
+Bacterial fermentation; The alchemy of the most intimate relationships between Wo-Man, microbe and food.*

 #### *A Symbiotic Gaian Connection; Coevolution.*

-**Ancient descendants of the living *Mother-culture,* "kefir grains" are a true *Living Legacy* that can theoretically live forever!
-Symbiotic human engagement keeps this culture alive.
-Given adequate nutrition and tolerable environmental conditions, healthy kefir grains grow and reproduce rapidly.**
+**Ancient descendants of the living *Mother-culture,* "kefir grains" are a true *Living Legacy* that can theoretically live forever! *Symbiotic human engagement keeps this culture alive.* Given adequate nutrition and tolerable environmental conditions, healthy kefir grains grow and reproduce rapidly.**

 #### Biologically kefir grains evolved from spontaneous symbiosis, are a symbiotic entity that self-reproduces and can not be recreated by science.